ava-labs/avalanche-faucet/README.md

 ## Server-Side Configuration

-On the server-side, we need to configure 2 files - `server/.env` for secret keys and `server/config.json` for chain and API's rate limiting configurations.
+On the server-side, we need to configure 2 files - `.env` for secret keys and `config.json` for chain and API's rate limiting configurations.

 ### Setup Environment Variables